 Focussed intervention for our Pupil Premium children is made available through the additional staffing and associated learning resources.
 Focussed intervention will be inclusive of children receiving the Pupil Premium grant and may also be inclusive of other children in the school, including those on the register of Special Educational Needs and Disabilities (SEND).

-The range of provision in our school is based on research and identified best practice, including findings from the Sutton Trust research which looked in the most effective strategies to help close the gap in Pupil Premium children’s attainment.
+The range of provision in our school is based on research and identified best practice, including findings from the EEF which looks at the most effective strategies to help close the gap in Pupil Premium children’s attainment.

 Provision includes a range of academic and pastoral interventions and strategies.
 Many of the pastoral interventions will impact positively on readiness for learning, engagement in learning, and children’s achievement and attainment.